sahil82764/fraudDetector/README.md

 ## 1.0 Business Problem

-The Blocker Fraud Company is a company specialized in detecting fraud in financial transactions made through mobile devices.
+The ABC Company is a company specialized in detecting fraud in financial transactions made through mobile devices.
 The company has a service called "Blocker Fraud" which guarantees the blocking of fraudulent transactions.

 The business model of the company is of the Service type with the monetization made by the performance of the service provided, in other words, the user pays a fixed fee on the success in detecting fraud in the customer's transactions.